Ngyuqii/CSF-Day6/routing/README.md

 - Use ActivatedRoute to
     1. Retrieve the route parameter
     2. Activate parameterized route
-    3. Passed a parameter as query parameter
+    3. Pass a parameter as query parameter